Meapy/Project-21/README.md

 strategic and creative in order to make it out of the maze as fast as possible, with as many points as possible.

-# Roles accomplshed by every team member
+# Roles accomplished by every team member
 Daniel Krasovski: Created the scoring system, added the lighting and light drop, added the automatic saving / loading, main menu buttons. fixed stuff if someone else broke something

 Nikolay Malyshev: Created all of the bosses & player shooting & Main Menu UI.
 Created the spriting for the main menu.